cvs-health/testaro/README.md

 #### Act sequence

-The first two acts in any job have the types `launch` and `url`, respectively, as shown in the example above.
-They launch a browser and then use it to visit a URL.
+The first act in any job has the type `launch`, as shown in the example above.
+It launches a browser and then uses it to visit a URL.

 #### Act types